 | ||the time spent on building hash map||ShuffledHashJoin|

-The web UI includes a Streaming tab if the application uses Spark streaming.
+The web UI includes a Streaming tab if the application uses Spark Streaming with DStream API.
 This tab displays scheduling delay and processing time for each micro-batch in the data stream, which can be useful for troubleshooting the streaming application.

 JDBC/ODBC Server Tab